JonathanBorghese/Line-Break-Problem-DP/README.txt

+# Line-Break-Problem-DP

+This program tests three approaches to the line breaking problem The first approach is a top down dynamic programmin approach The second approach is a bottom up DP approach
+Finally the last one is recursive

-The only source code is main.py located in the source codes directory.
+The only source code is main.py
-To run this code, open cmd and change to the source codes directory.
-Then run the command: 'python main.py'

 The python file has the following dependencies: copy, random, time